 Spray the confetti y’all.
 Today I’m celebrating female entrepreneurs and you don’t want to miss it.
 Not only are female entrepreneurs being BOSS online but they are also pushing the limits faster than Lady Gaga changes hairstyles.

-I’m sure you’ve heard the usual ladies like Marie Forleo, Ali Brown, Amy Porterfield, Kris Karr and Danielle Laport….this isn’t that list.
+I’m sure you’ve heard the usual ladies like Marie Forleo, Ali Brown, Amy Porterfield, Kris Karr and Danielle Laporte….this isn’t that list.
 I love those women – but I’m always on the look out for fresh perspectives and new inspiring stories.

 So let’s give these 10 female entrepreneurs some love: